Gamelander4/Pollution_Sensor/index.md

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
+-
 - Technical progress you've made so far
+-
 - Challenges you're facing and solving in your future milestones
+-
 - What your plan is to complete your project
+- The next step is the software aspect of my project, where I write the code that makes sense of the data the sensor is gathering and then display that data.

 # Starter Project